Common Estate Planning Myths (and the truth)

 Even if you feel like you don’t have any physical assets to leave behind, there are things that your loved ones will have to take care of after you pass away.
 For example, what do you want to be done with your email?
 Or your social media accounts?
 Do you want a funeral or a celebration?
 Cremation or burial?
 Wills are more than just protecting and distributing your assets.
 They are legal documents to outline your wishes for after you pass away.
 It's never too early to start planning your estate.

-Myth 8: I still have plenty of time to write my will
+Myth 8: I still have plenty of time to write my Will

 Death is generally a taboo topic that most don’t like to think about.
-However, life is unpredictable, so it’s important to start writing your will as soon as possible.
-Willed’s online will service is a reliable and easy way to start writing your will.
-They have a team of expert lawyers to help answer any questions and allow you to update the terms of your will as you need.
-Overall, the best time to start writing your will is now.
+However, life is unpredictable, so it’s important to start writing your Will as soon as possible.
+Willed’s online Will service is a reliable and easy way to start writing your Will.
+They have a team of expert lawyers to help answer any questions and allow you to update the terms of your Will as you need.
+Overall, the best time to start writing your Will is now.

 Wrap Up